pentandra/lifepreserver/items/static/blog/posts/putting-the-pieces-together-culture/index.md

 these first two workshops has been Spanish themed.
 We started in Madrid, and now we're in San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
-But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
+But looking at [the map above](#journey-of-defining-the-commons) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
 Obviously, this is not what we have in mind.
 The difference is that we are not